-People injured in Nevada casinos can sue them for negligence.
+People injured because of a dangerous condition in a Las Vegas, Nevada casino can bring a lawsuit for negligence.
 Casinos injuries commonly result from:

 - Food poisoning,